HalosGhost/pbpst/doc/pbpst_db.rst

     A string equal to the vanity label associated with the paste (if one was given).
     If the paste does not have a vanity label, this will be set to ``null``.

+sunset
+    A string equivalent to the UTC seconds-since-the-epoch of when the paste will be automatically culled.
+    JS(ON) does not actually support integers, and this future-proofs against the 2038 problem.
+    Note: to avoid the necessity of parsing pb's response, we calculate the time ourself which means that it might not be exact.

 Example
 -------